tasket/Qubes-scripts/README.md

 A simple way to shutdown a Qubes VM associated with the currently active window.
 Before shutdown, any running instances of Firefox or Thunderbird in that VM will be told to quit; this allows the apps to save their open-tabs state.

+---

+### Caveat
+These scripts come with no warranty expressed or implied... use at your own risk!
+Also note that downloading programs via https may not protect their integrity in every case, so its a good idea to download with `git clone` and use a `gpg`-based verification procedure like `git log --show-signatures -1`.